 -

-Secure Identification: up-to-date tags, microchip, and consider GPS collars.
-Many Kingston vets include microchipping as part of routine treatment.
+Secure identification: up-to-date tags, microchip, and consider GPS collars.
+Many Kingston vets include micro-chipping as part of routine treatment.

 -